Mission: Formation for Lifelong Praise of God

 As harpsichordist and organist, Rubis Bauer has performed as soloist and in ensembles throughout the United States and in Europe.
-In the 2020 pandemic, she has launched and continues a series of weekly spiritual concerts on Saint Cecilia Cathedral’s Pasi organ, Beauty and Hope, combining topical programs of organ music with poetry and scripture for meditation, and providing an opportunity for attendees to share donations of food and clothing for the Cathedral’s food pantry.
+In 2020 she launched a series of spiritual concerts on Saint Cecilia Cathedral’s Pasi organ, Beauty and Hope, combining topical programs of organ music with poetry and scripture for meditation.

 Since 2003, she has shared her passion for the Church’s choral and liturgical music in the Archdiocese of Omaha as Director of Music and Cathedral Organist at Saint Cecilia Cathedral in Omaha, NE.
 This ministry engages musicians of all ages into the discovery and use of a 10-century living tradition of Sacred Music.
 She is also passionate about welcoming all into the embrace of Saint Cecilia Cathedral, Omaha’s Mother Church, with its sacred art, inspiring acoustics and landmark Martin Pasi Opus 14 dual temperament organ.

 She teaches organ, harpsichord and continuo playing at the University of Nebraska Omaha.
 She has served as chair and judge of the American Guild of Organist’s National Competition in Organ Improvisation.
 Rubis Bauer has performed for and collaborated to host national conferences including AGO (organists), NPM (Roman Catholic), ALCM (Lutheran), Musforum (international women organists), FDLC (Liturgy), Society for Liturgy, Midwest Historical Keyboard Society, and collaborations with UNL, UNO, Westfield Center, and overseen the annual concert series in conjunction with the Cathedral Arts Project.